jostylr/write-web/src/editor.md

 It should have automated saving to the server every minute in a distinct directory of some kind.
 When actually saved, it asks for change log and whether to commit.
 It saves it to disk and possibly pushes.
 Hopefully it all works out.

 Going to be sketchy initially.

+Tip on upload of pictures: https://tonyspiro.com/uploading-resizing-images-fly-node-js-express/

+Need also to deal with text editing (code mirror -- submit form, need password stuff).